Kukuuuuu/xuexi/readme.txt

-Git is git add
-git is free
+Git is a distributed version control system git is free software under USR.
 Git is a distributed version control system.
 Git is free software.